Background and activities

 Fields of interest and current research activities

 Biomedical optics, including optical and thermal properties of tissue, light-tissue interactions, and diagnostic applications of medical technology such as optical imaging and spectroscopy.
-Characterization and age determination of skin bruises has been and is an important area of focus.
 Research interests include instrumentation, modelling and signal processing for spectroscopy and hyperspectral imaging.
+Our group combine physics based modeling with statistical tools, pattern recognition and machine learing.
 Current projects cover development of instrumentation, algorithms, and real time diagnostic systems in collaboration with industry, hyperspectral diagnostics and characterization of biological samples.

 Existing and previous projects cover a wide range of inter disciplinary applications which involves medicine, physics and engineering.
-The most recent grants awarded are the IACOBUS (diagnostics of arthritis) and SEMEOTICONS (self monitoring of cardio-metabolic risk) projects.
-These projects are funded by EU's 7th frame program.
+In 2016 we finalized the projects IACOBUS (diagnostics of arthritis) and SEMEOTICONS (self monitoring of cardio-metabolic risk) projects.
+These projects were funded by EU's 7th frame program.

 A web page for sharing photon transport code, and code for hyperspectral analysis developed by the bio-optics group at NTNU is under construction.
-Two sets of code can so far can be found at this link.
+This code can be found at this link.

 - SEMEOTICONS (EU 7th frame program ), 2013